-Provides relief for people suffering from pain and restricted motion due to the loss of cartilage in their joints.
+Arthritis rehabilitation provides relief for people suffering from pain and restricted motion due to the loss of cartilage in their joints.
 Arthritis is one of the most common disorders affecting the musculoskeletal system.
 Twin Boro Physical Therapy has an established reputation for providing advanced, evidence-based care that meets the needs of each individual patient.
 For arthritis sufferers, Twin Boro Physical Therapy has the experience and expertise necessary to address the various forms of the disease and the variety of symptoms that can occur.
-Twin Boro Physical Therapy is dedicated to providing patients with the best treatment and functional outcome.
+Twin Boro Physical Therapy is dedicated to providing patients with the best arthritis treatment and functional outcome.

 What Is Arthritis?

 Arthritis is the wearing, degeneration or loss of articular cartilage in a joint.
-At each joint the ends of the bones have a smooth, shiny surface called joint articular cartilage that allows them to slide freely over each other.
+At each joint the ends of the bones have a smooth, shiny surface called joint articular cartilage, which allows them to slide freely over each other.
 The three most common types of joint arthritis are osteoarthritis, rheumatoid arthritis, and traumatic arthritis.
 Arthritis can be caused by age related wear and tear, predisposition due to genetics and family history, repetitive strain injuries, ligament or connective tissue damage, or excessive use of steroids.

 - Pain and aching in the affected joint

 - Loss of range of motion

 - Increased size or visible deformity of the joint